 As reported by Cooling Post, these fake refrigerant “cocktails” have been found to contain high levels of methyl chloride and other chemicals that can cause dangerous and expensive results when used in your air conditioning system.

 There are even reports of propane being sold as R22 refrigerant.

 Do you have older HVAC or commercial refrigeration equipment?
-Due to EPA regulatory changes, R22 refrigerant (the standard used to power AC and commercial refrigeration systems for decades) becomes illegal in less than 3 years.
+Due to EPA regulatory changes, R22 refrigerant (the standard used to power AC and commercial refrigeration systems for decades) can no longer be manufactured or imported in the US.
 Get informed about how this change impacts you with this information bulletin.
 R22 Refrigerant Phase Out: Do You Need to Replace Your AC?.

 What are the risks posed by counterfeit refrigerant?

 At the very least, counterfeit refrigerant with unknown ingredients can impair the operation of your system and decrease it effectiveness.
 You may also notice increases in your utility bills due as the system runs longer trying to cool your space.

 If counterfeit refrigerant is introduced into your air conditioning system during a repair, you’re going to end up with more repair bills.
 The “unlabeled” chemicals like methyl chloride will cause corrosive damage to your system over time, causing leaks and even compressor failure leading to system breakdowns.

 Fires and explosions